MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/runcode-macro-action.md

 Access ignores the return value of the function.

 > [!NOTE]
-> <P>You can't call a Function procedure from a macro if the function name is the same as the module name.</P>
+> You can't call a Function procedure from a macro if the function name is the same as the module name.

 > [!TIP]
-> <P>To run a Sub procedure or event procedure written in Visual Basic, create a Function procedure that calls the Sub procedure or event procedure.
-Then use the <STRONG>RunCode</STRONG> action to run the Function procedure.</P>
+> To run a Sub procedure or event procedure written in Visual Basic, create a Function procedure that calls the Sub procedure or event procedure.
+Then use the **RunCode** action to run the Function procedure.

 If you use the **RunCode** action to call a function, Access looks for the function with the name specified by the **Function Name** argument in the standard modules for the database.
 However, when this action runs in response to clicking a menu command on a form or report or in response to an event on a form or report, Access first looks for the function in the form's or report's class module and then in the standard modules.
 Access doesn't search the class modules that appear in the **Modules** area of the Navigation Pane for the function specified by the **Function Name** argument.